 What are 5 things related to veterinary medicine you'd find at WalMart?
 Also, is there anything you wish we would have asked you that we didn't? (then they had me answer it)

-Students said the most difficult question asked at University of Illinois at Urbana-Champaign College of Veterinary Medicine discussed a wide range of topics, including ethical dilemmas, professionalism, leadership scenarios, and conflict resolution.
-Additionally, the interview format may have been an MMI (Multiple Mini Interview) with possible nondisclosure agreements, as some responses referenced NDA and non-disclosure.
+Students said most difficult question asked at University of Illinois at Urbana-Champaign College of Veterinary Medicine discussed various scenarios such as ethical dilemmas, leadership, professionalism, dealing with academic failures, and conflicts among individuals.
+The interview format may have been an MMI (Multiple Mini Interview) due to references to nondisclosure agreements, with questions ranging from explaining concepts to a child, addressing euthanasia dilemmas, and demonstrating problem-solving skills in different situations.

 If an owner comes in with a cat, dog, rabbit, horse etc. (companion animals) that has a completely treatable medical problem, but they are tired of paying to treat the problem, and would like to euthanize their animal, what do you do?
 (I think I just over-thought this and made it more complicated than it needed to be, silly brain!)